boennecd/dynamichazard/README.md

 ![](README-unnamed-chunk-2-3.png)

 The above is only correct if those who are diagnosed with diabetes did not have the disease shortly prior to diagnosis.
 This is the case since a person who gets diagnosed at say *t* = 40 is modeled as not having diabetes at *t* = 0, 1, ..., 39 with the same covariates.
-This further stress that all other covariates are kept fixed such as `BMI` which could change through time
+This further stress that all other covariates are kept fixed such as `BMI` which could change through time.
+For instance, this may explain the effect `times_pregnant`.
+You would not expect many women at age 21 (*t* = 1) to have say 11 children